An Enerfab and NobelClad Relationship

 NobelClad combines metallurgical and welding expertise to join more than 260 compatible and non-compatible metals by the DetaClad™ process, offering the largest collection of clad metal products in the world.
 The key to Enerfab’s success in fabricating NobelClad’s products is a proprietary process that eliminates the requirement to strip back the cladder from the weld joint while achieving the proper chemistry required for corrosion resistance.
 The compliant weld in the base metal is performed without the requirement for additional, complex production steps.

 End-user requirements determine which metals or alloys to use.
-A common example is providing corrosion or abrasion-resistant equipment while maintaining the strength and ease of fabrication associated with traditional carbon steels.
+A common example is providing corrosion or abrasion-resistant equipment while maintaining the strength and ease of vessel fabrication associated with traditional carbon steels.
 In this case, designing with clad equipment offers significant heat-transfer benefits compared to equipment fabricated with a solid alloy.
 This is especially true with jacketed reactor vessels, where the time to reach a reaction temperature is a critical factor in the production of a product.

 Benefits of Clad for Pressure Vessels